Colorado Non-Resident Fishing License: Cost and How to Get One

 Telegram

 If you’re 16 or older and planning to fish in Colorado, you’ll need a non-resident fishing license.
-The annual license costs $120.25, but there are shorter options too, like a five-day license for $39.17 or a one-day license for $20.46.
-Don’t forget about additional fees like the mandatory Annual Habitat Stamp for $12.47.
-Want to know more about the purchasing process and benefits of getting a license?
-Keep on exploring!
+The annual license costs $120.25, but shorter options are available too: a five-day license for $39.17 or a one-day license for $20.46.
+You’ll also need the mandatory Annual Habitat Stamp for $12.47.

 Overview of Non-Resident Fishing Licenses